 What We Like

-- The seat belt buckles are on stable bases, easy for kids to find and use when buckling up in a booster.
+- The Camry’s flat seats made installing the booster seat a breeze.
+Seat belt buckles on stable bases are easy for younger kids to use independently.

 What We Don’t